MatthewLane412/repo-kickstarter-analysis/Written_Report_Template.md

 ### Purpose

 The purpose of this analysis is to help Louise run a successful kickstarter campaign to fund her theater project.
-Looking through historical data, we are able to determin insights that may help Louis run a successful campaign.
+Looking through historical data, we are able to determine insights that may help Louise run a successful campaign.

 ## Analysis and Challenges